moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 - `I can tangibly see how this (coaching) investment has made me at least 20% more effective in my role, delighted in my role, and a more human leader.`
 - `This was a great (coaching) program and I'm really happy I got to be a part of it.
 I have two of my managers who have signed up to work with coaches now as well.`

+The specifics of your coaching session will not be communicated to GitLab.

+Coaching Right Now will invoice GitLab directly for the costs, you do not need to pay, or apply for reimbursement for these engagements.

 Apply for a coach via Coaching Right Now by opening an issue using the [coaching template](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-coaching).

-*The specifics of your coaching sessions will not be communicated to GitLab.* While not required, we encourage you to share your experience, learnings, reflections, and discoveries with your manager for further support.

-**Eligibility for Reimbursement:** Managers or Individual Contributors job grade 8+.
-Coaching Right Now will invoice GitLab directly.
-If a team member is involved in a different, approved coaching engagement outside of CRN, then the standard G&D reimbursement workflow applies.
+**Reimbursement Requirements:** Remember only managers or Individual Contributors job grade 8+ are eligible.
+Coaching Right Now will invoice GitLab directly for your engagement.

+#### Other Coaching Opportunities

 Coaching Right Now is our preferred and vetted coaching partner.
-If for some reason the coaches offered via Coaching Right Now do not fit your needs, please open an issue using the [Other G&D Types template](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other).
-After approvals, team members will provide a paid invoice to GitLab as proof for reimbursement.
+If the coaches offered via Coaching Right Now do not fit your needs, please open an issue using the [Other G&D Types template](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other).

-### Professional Development/Certifications/Licenses

-**Description:** Any certifications/licenses that you and your manager think will be relevant to your development.

-**Eligibility for Reimbursement:** Certifications and licenses related to your career development goals.
-A final grade report or satisfactory certificate of completion will be required to receive reimbursement.
+**Reimbursement Requirements:** After approvals, team members will provide a paid invoice to GitLab as proof for reimbursement at the end of their coaching engagement.

 ### Professional Dues/Membership

+Please use the [Other G&D Types](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other) issue template to open requests of this type.

 **Description:** Any professional development membership or dues that will be relevant to your growth and development.

-**Eligibility for Reimbursement:** Professional membership to an accredited organization that aligns with your role.
+**Reimbursement Requirements:** Professional membership to an accredited organization that aligns with your role.
 Professional dues needed in order to continue members in an accredited organization.
 An invoice for the dues/membership is required.
 Since there's no specific date of completion for this type of opportunity, it can be reimbursed after it has been purchased.

-### Self-Service Learning (Skillserve, Coursera, LinkedIn Learning Others) {#self-service-learning}

-**Description:** GitLab supports team members who wish to continue their growth within their professional career.
-The course must be related to your career development goal, Individual Growth Plan (IGP), and/or serves the [mission]({{< ref "mission" >}}) of GitLab as a company.

-**Eligibility for Reimbursement:** A final grade report or satisfactory certificate of completion are required to receive reimbursement.
-If paying for an ongoing license, this will likely be inexpensive (under $1000 per annum), and can be reimbursed monthly.
+### Wellbeing

+For resources related to Wellbeing and Mental Wellness, please take a look at GitLab’s Employee Assistance Program, Modern Health.
+The Growth and Development Fund should not be used for things like therapy, counseling, mindfulness apps, etc.

+Please use the Your 4th Trimester  issue template to open requests of this type.

+#### Your 4th Trimester Coaching

+Please use the [Other G&D Types](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other) issue template to open requests of this type and tag @jallen16 into your issue for processing.

+**Description:** Your 4th Trimester is a 90-day coaching program with Broad Perspective Consulting.
+The purpose of the program is to help parents (regardless of gender) be as prepared as possible to be a working parent through coaching and development.
+The cost of this program is $2,300 USD.

+For Your 4th Trimester applications, please notify Talent Development that you would like to participate in the program by sending an email to growth-development@gitlab.com.

+**Reimbursement Requirements:** Team members leaving for or returning from Parental Leave.
+The provider will invoice GitLab directly.

+#### Modern Health

 ## Bulk Applications